durbank/ELA-model/Docs/Methods.md

 This ELA model is similar in simplicity to such methods as THAR or AAR methods, but more physically based rather than relying purely on empirical correlations.
 It therefore should be more readily and generally applicable without regard for tuning to regional climate conditions.

-Physical relationships give direct applicability and robustness to models over statistical methods of similar resolution through better accounting of intrinsic differences between glacier systems.
-AAR, THAR, or other similar statistical ELA models often fail to account for differences in glacier bed elevation, ice thickness, profile shape, etc. which have measurable effects on the overall ELA of a glacier.
-Furthermore, although all models have certain limits outside of which they are invalid, statistical models rarely include indications of when a particular application lies outside these bounds.
-The ELA model presented here, by accounting for differences in physical characteristics, yields diagnostic results useful in determining how well the model captures different aspects of glacier characteristics, therefore providing validation of the applicability to a specific glacier.
-These attributes allow for more accurate results and greater applicability with increased confidence.

-The ELA model provides analytical constraints on the error associated with model outputs.
+The ELA model also provides analytical constraints on the error associated with model outputs.
 Such uncertainties help determine the significance and reliability of results, and are unfortunately not always adequately accounted for in paleoclimate research (Tarasov, 2012).
 Uncertainty estimates in this study are calculated based on Monte Carlo simulations of bootstrapped residuals of the input parameters.
 These uncertainties give insight into the range of plausible ELA values based on both uncertainty of input parameters and the ability of the model assumptions to accurately represent those inputs.